mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 <a href="https://gitee.com/mindspore/docs/blob/master/install/mindspore_ascend_install_source_en.md" target="_blank"><img src="https://gitee.com/mindspore/docs/raw/master/resource/_static/logo_source_en.png"></a>

-This document describes how to quickly install MindSpore in a Linux system with an Ascend 910 environment by source code.
+This document describes how to quickly install MindSpore in a Linux system with an Ascend 910 environment by source code compilation.

 ## Environment Preparation

-- If you want to configure an environment that can compile MindSpore on a EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/euleros-ascend-source.sh) for one-click configuration.
+- If you want to configure an environment that can compile MindSpore on an EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/master/scripts/install/euleros-ascend-source.sh) for one-click configuration.
 The automatic installation script will install the dependencies required to compile MindSpore.

     Run the following command to obtain and run the automatic installation script: